textileio/powergate/cli-docs/pow/pow_deals_retrieve.md

 ```
   -a, --address string   wallet address to fund retrieval
+      --car              specifies whether or not the data is CAR encoded
   -c, --cid string       cid of the data to fetch
   -h, --help             help for retrieve
   -o, --out string       file path to write the data to